openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 will also create the bootstrap machine, and the configuration needed to get the initial cluster running by supplying a DNS service and load balancing.

-We want to approach deployment on OpenShift and KubeVirt as deployment on cloud similar to the deployments we have on public clouds as AWS and GCP rather than virtualization platform in a way that the machine's network will be private, and the relevant endpoints will be exposed out of the cluster with platform services as we can or pods deployed in the infrastructure cluster to supply the services as DNS and Loadbalancing.
+We want to approach deployment on KubeVirt as deployment on cloud similar to the deployments we have on public clouds as AWS and GCP rather than virtualization platform in a way that the machine's network will be private, and the relevant endpoints will be exposed out of the cluster with platform services as we can or pods deployed in the infrastructure cluster to supply the services as DNS and load balancing.

 We see two main network options for deployment over KubeVirt:
 - Deploy the tenant cluster on the pods network and use OpenShift services and routes to provide DNS and Load-Balancing.
+This option requires OpenShift to run KubeVirt and not Kubernetes.
 - Deploy the tenant cluster on a secondary network (using Multus) and provide DNS service and Load-Balancing as the same way as other KNI networking deployments using HAProxy, CoreDNS and keepalived running on the tenant cluster VMs.
 See the [baremetal ipi networking doc][baremetal-ipi-networking]